There are so many different interior design styles when it comes to selecting an interior design style for your home decor.

 Then, go over the top and be bold with your decoration.
 You can add chandeliers, antiques, extravagant curtains, fine crystals, zebra rugs, patterns, plush and velvet etc.

 Use marble bench tops in the kitchen, here’s a guide to costing a new kitchen in 2020.
-Accent the space with glossy metals like brass and gold.
+Accent with glossy metals like brass and gold.

 You can also take inspiration from other interior design styles and mix in some Victorian, art deco or mid-century elements.
 Art deco geometric patterns are popular!

-Overall, you want to create a comfortable space that is open plan living at its finest.
+Overall, you want to create a comfortable area that is open plan living at its finest.

 - Be dramatic